Underground Agent

 Underground Agent is a 1942 American drama film directed by Michael Gordon and starring Bruce Bennett, Leslie Brooks, Frank Albertson, and Julian Rivero.
 The film was released by Columbia Pictures.

 Plot

-Two U.S. government agents (Bruce Bennett and Frank Albertson) are assigned to prevent Nazi spies involved in a eavesdropping scheme from infiltrating into a Southern California war-defense plant.
+Two U.S. government agents (Bruce Bennett and Frank Albertson) are assigned to prevent Nazi spies involved in an eavesdropping scheme from infiltrating into a Southern California war-defense plant.
 To help them in their venture, one of the agents invents an ingenious word-scrambler that eventually leads them to the German spies.